 What should I tell my health care provider before I take this medicine?

 They need to know if you have any of these conditions:

 infection of the heart or heart valves

-an unusual or allergic reaction to dalteparin, heparin, pork or pork products, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to dalteparin, heparin, pork or pork products, latex, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

 What should I watch for while using this medicine?